 Located on Portland’s waterfront, J’s Oyster proudly claims—if it swims, we’ve got it on our menu.

 Their award-winning lobster roll is served on a grilled hot dog roll with lettuce and mayo on the side.
-J’s Oyster At Old Port is open daily from lunchtime until late.
+J’s Oyster At Old Port is open Monday-Saturday from 11:30am until 10pm.

 Location: 1016 N Main St, Brewer